Growing Roots - our residential permaculture design course

 The land

-Camping is included, with composting toilets and a warm shower.
-All meals are provided using fresh, seasonal produce from the farm and local growers wherever possible.
+Camping in the wildflower meadows here is included in the course price, with access to very nice composting toilets and a warm shower.
+All meals are also provided using fresh, seasonal produce from the farm and local growers wherever we possibly can.

 “I realise that the universe brought me here at just the right time and I’m so happy I did it with you and no other teacher.
 Thank you so much, you changed my life and my heart”